zhouhanc/informationtracer/README.md

 ### Who we are
 - [Information Tracer](https://informationtracer.com) provides cross-platform social media intelligence about how information (URL, keyword, hashtag) spreads online.
 We implement an ensemble of metrics to indicate suspicious spread patterns.
-- We currently cover 5 platforms -- Twitter, Facebook, Reddit, Youtube and Instagran.
+- We currently cover 5 platforms -- Twitter, Facebook, Reddit, Youtube and Instagram.
 - Below is a diagram of our system design.
 To learn more please check [our paper](http://ceur-ws.org/Vol-2890/paper3.pdf)

 ![Information Tracer architecture](./img/information-tracer-pipeline.png)

-__Due to API limit, each trace call will take 1-3 minutes depending on data volume.__
+__Due to API limit, each trace call will take 10-30 seconds depending on data volume.__

 ### Pre-requisite
 - python 3